KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 On most Linux distributions python is installed by default.
 You can check if that is the case for you too by running ``python3 -V`` in a terminal.
 If python is missing just search the internet, there are lots of instructions around.

 Windows
 ~~~~~~~

-Download python from https://www.python.org/downloads/ for installation on your computer.
+Download python from |python_download| for installation on your computer.

-.. _install_language:
+.. _effects-s2t_install_language:

 Speech Engines
 --------------